2022 California Proposition 1: California abortion law

 By the end of the session on August 31, the State Legislature passed an additional series of legislation.
-One such bill passed to further protect people from out-of-state litigation related to abortion, prohibiting California law enforcement agencies from cooperating with authorities in other states on abortion-related investigations in cases where it is legal in California and increasing digital privacy protections by banning tech companies from providing whatever reproductive information they have with authorities enforcing abortion bans.
-Other legislation would impose limitations on the sharing of medical records and no longer compel coroners to investigate self-induced or criminal abortions or allow prosecution or civil action against people based on a fetal death certificate.
+One bill further protected residents from out-of-state litigation related to abortion, prohibiting California law enforcement agencies from cooperating with authorities in other states on abortion-related investigations in cases where it is legal in California and increasing digital privacy protections by banning tech companies from providing the reproductive information they store with authorities enforcing abortion bans.
+Other legislation imposed limitations on the sharing of medical records and ended the requirement for coroners to investigate self-induced or criminal abortions or allow prosecution or civil action against people based on a fetal death certificate.
 The legislation would also allow nurse practitioners to carry out the procedure without physician supervision, limit the suspension of licensing and certification of abortion providers, permit out-of-state residents access to the Abortion Practical Support Fund to help them obtain abortions, create a website for in-state abortion services, and establishing grants for providers and programs that assist low-income and at-risk communities.
-After having vetoed AB 2320 on September 22, Newsom signed 13 of the bills into law on September 27.
+After vetoing AB 2320 on September 22, Newsom signed 13 of the bills into law on September 27.

 Previous propositions

 In 2005, 2006, and 2008, there were three initiatives – Proposition 73, Proposition 85, and Proposition 4 respectively – that would have established parental notification and a mandatory waiting period on abortions in California.
 All three proposals were rejected by the voters.
 Proposition 73 caused concern for its opponents by defining abortion as the "death of the unborn child" instead of using clinical terms such as fetus or embryo.
-When Proposition 85 was placed on the ballot in 2006, the proposed constitutional amendment instead defined abortion as "the use of any means to terminate the pregnancy" over the 2005 definition.
+When Proposition 85 was placed on the ballot in 2006, the proposed constitutional amendment instead defined abortion as "the use of any means to terminate the pregnancy".
 The parental notification initiative underwent another revision before appearing on the 2008 ballot, allowing doctors to notify an adult family member other than the parent if the latter was abusive.
 The three-time effort to establish a parental notification law in California was largely funded by San Diego Reader owner Jim Holman and winemaker Don Sebastiani.
 2008 marked the last time California voters decided on an abortion-related proposition.